-The key purpose of this EMPr is to ensure that the remedial and mitigation requirements identified during the Scoping & Environmental Impact Reporting process as well as the Environmental Authorisation (EA) are implemented during the lifespan of the project (design to decommissioning).
+The key purpose of this EMPr is to ensure that the remedial and mitigation requirements identified during the Basic Assessment Report are implemented during the lifespan of the project (design to decommissioning).
 The EMPr is thus a management tool used to minimise and mitigate the potential environmental impacts, while maximising the benefits.